yjx1217/Yeast_PacBio_2016/_pages/03_data.md

 permalink: /data/
 ---

-\[Last update: Sun Jan 29 22:04:59 CST 2017\]
+\[Last update: Thu Mar 16 06:17:38 CET 2017\]

-**IMPORTANT: Minor improvements were made for both assemblies and annotations.
-If you have downloaded the assembly and annotation files before our last update, please use the new data to replace the old ones for your analysis.**
+**IMPORTANT: Minor improvements for the nuclear genome assemblies and annotations were performed on Sun Jan 29 22:04:59 CST 2017; The mitochondrial genome assemblies and annotations of *S. paradoxus* UFRJ50816 and UWOPS91-917.1 were updated on Thu Mar 16 06:17:38 CET 2017.
+If you have downloaded the corresponding data before our last update, please use the new data for your analysis.**
 {: .text-justify}

 <br>

 The genomes were sequenced by ~100-200x PacBio sequencing reads and assembled using standard HGAP pipeline with Quiver polishing.
 We also performed ~200-500x Illumina paired-end sequencing to further correct remaining sequencing errors by Pilon.
 After manual curation, the final assemblies reached chromsome-equivalent completeness for both nuclear and mitochondrial genomes.
-Based on each assembly, we conducted full-fledged annotation for various genomic features, such as centromeres, protein-coding genes, tRNAs, Ty retrotransposable elements, core X-elements, Y'-elements and mitochondrial RNAs.
+Based on each assembly, we conducted full-fledged annotation for various genomic features, such as centromeres, protein-coding genes, tRNAs, Ty retrotransposable elements, core X-elements, Y'-elements and mitochondrial RNA genes.
 {: .text-justify}